alexchopoyhlu/tryhackme-cys-roadmap/Cyber_Security_Basics/governance_and_regulation.md

   1. **Identifying** potential threats and vulnerabilities
   2. **Evaluating** the likelihood and impact
   3. **Mitigating** them through controls, insurance, or acceptance

-  It’s a proactive approach to prevent security incidents before they occur.

 ---